sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 ## The basics
-If you installed with the global option (-g), run the command *sitespeed.io* else run the script *bin/sitespeed.js*.
-In the examples we will use the installed version.
+If you installed with the global option run the command *sitespeed.io* else run the script *bin/sitespeed.js*.
+In the examples we will use the globally installed version.

 You can analyze a site either by crawling or feed sitespeed.io with the URL:s you want to analyze.

 ### Analyze by URLs
-You can choose
+The simplest way to run sitespeed.io is to give it a URL.

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io